nosvagor/vagari/README.md

     <!-- bright {{{ -->
     <br>
     <blockquote>
-        Like the darker colrs, these <b>bright</b> colors are meant to provide a means to highlight foreground elements, acting as a subtle extension of the foreground color.
+        Like the darker colors, these <b>bright</b> colors are meant to provide a means to highlight foreground elements, acting as a subtle extension of the foreground color.
     </blockquote>